exercism/codemirror-lang-wren/README.md

 ### Language Support + Lezer Grammar

-This includes both the CodeMirror `LanguageSupport` and the `LezerLanguage` grammar all bundled into a single small repository with a simple build process.
+This includes both the CodeMirror `LanguageSupport` and the `LRLanguage` grammar all bundled into a single small repository with a simple build process.

 ### Maintainers